atomecorp/atome/README.md

 <img src="./documentation/images/3.png" width="666" />

-Atome is powserfull engine dedicated to the creation of cross-platform applications, web application and digital medias,
+Atome is powerful engine dedicated to the creation of cross-platform applications, web application and digital medias.

 Cross platform ecosystem
 -